AhmadrezaNia/FDG-CM/README.md

 # Federated Domain Generalization Algorithm for Condition Monitoring (FDG_CM)

 This repository presents the algorithm developed in the FDG_CM paper (previously named FTL-TP).
 This algorithm is a novel Federated Domain Generalization (FDG) technique designed specifically for condition monitoring in manufacturing processes.
-This framework has been tested on Ultrasonic metal welding data, but can be extensible on other condition monitoring data.
+This framework has been tested on Ultrasonic metal welding data but can be extensible on other condition monitoring data.

 **Note:** The code is currently under development and is not yet complete.